Great Lakes Conference (Michigan and Ohio)

 The Great Lakes Conference is a football-only high school conference that will begin play in the fall of 2026 and will be made up of eight schools, four of each that are members of the Michigan High School Athletic Association (MHSAA) and the Ohio High School Athletic Association (OHSAA).

-History
+Members

 Map of the GLC football members starting in 2026.